Fuel GlossaryDietary Restrictions1 min read

 Should I avoid soy and prioritize nuts and seeds instead?

-Soy products offer the most complete plant-based amino acid profiles and shouldn't be avoided without specific medical reasons.
+Soy products offer the most complete plant-based amino acid profiles and should be included unless there is a specific medical reason to avoid them.
 While nuts and seeds provide valuable nutrients, they typically require larger portions to meet protein needs and often lack sufficient lysine and leucine for optimal muscle protein synthesis.
-Unless you have soy allergies or intolerances, including fermented soy products like tempeh and miso alongside nuts and seeds creates the strongest foundation for plant-based athletic nutrition.
+Including fermented soy products like tempeh and miso alongside nuts and seeds creates the strongest foundation for plant-based athletic nutrition.